waynelargent/cc20cdl/README.md

 ## 8️⃣ Wait for Review & Merge

-Your reviewer (Wayne or Thankdeka) will:
+Your reviewer (Wayne Largent @waynelargent and Corn @Corncodes ) will:

 - Review your code
 - Approve or request changes